LucaPaterlini/TL_LucaPaterlini/README.md

 In this project I've used the [Pyquery](https://pypi.python.org/pypi/pyquery) library to easy access the dom in the jquery fashon.

 And I've use the [rfc3986](https://pypi.python.org/pypi/rfc3986) to be really sure that the url passed fitted the standard asked in the assignment.

+## Os used

+I've designed and tested the system on Lubuntu 16.04 LTS and the OS chosen for the container is Linux Alpine due to its lightweight.